msoe-vex/VAIC_25_26/README.md

     ```
     dir C:\Users\%USERNAME%\.ssh
     ```
-6. If you don't see a file ending in `.pub`, run this command and don't forget to replace with your email, otherwise, skip to the next step
+6. If you see a file ending in `.pub`, skip this step.
+Otherwise, run this command and don't forget to replace with your email.
+Type enter to accept the default options for file location and to leave the passphrase blank.
     ```
-    ssh-keygen -t id_ed25519 -C "your_email@example.com"
+    ssh-keygen -t ed25519 -C "your_email@example.com"
     ```
 7. Run this command (change the path to the SSH key if needed), enter the password for the Jetson Nano user, then type `exit` to close the connection
    ```